supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex2_Notebooks.md

 1. Clear all the results from the notebook by selecting the **Clear all outputs** from the command bar and following the *Getting Started* tutorial. **Hint:** This can be found by selecting the ellipsis (...) from the command bar.

+1. Review section *1 Introdution* in the notebook and proceed to section *2 Initializing the notebook and MSTICPy*.

+1. In section *2 Initializing the notebook and MSTICPy*, review the content on initalizing the notebook and installing the MSTICPy package.

+1. Run the *Python code* to initialize the cell by selecting the **Run cell** button (Play icon) to the left of the code.

+1. It should take approximately 15 seconds to run.
+Once it's done, review the output messages and disregard any warnings about the Python kernel version.
+The code ran successfully if *msticpyconfig.yaml* was created in the *utils* folder in the *file explorer* pane on the left.
+It may take another 30 seconds for the file to appear.

+    >**Hint:** You can clear the output messages by selecting the ellipsis (...) on the left of the code window for the *Output menu* and selecting the *Clear output* (square with an x*) icon.

+1. Select the **msticpyconfig.yaml** file in the *file explorer* pane on the left to review the contents of the file and then close it.

+1. Proceed to section *3 Querying data with MSTICPy* and review the contents.
+Don't run the *Multiple Microsoft Sentinel workspaces* code cell as it fails, but the other code cells can be run successfully.

+>**Note:** If you cannot complete the steps above to access the Notebook, you can follow it on its GitHub viewwer page instead.
+[Getting Started with Azure ML Notebooks and Microsoft Sentinel](https://nbviewer.org/github/Azure/Azure-Sentinel-Notebooks/blob/master/A%20Getting%20Started%20Guide%20For%20Azure%20Sentinel%20ML%20Notebooks.ipynb)

 >**Note:** If you cannot complete the steps above to access the Notebook, you can follow it on its GitHub viewer page instead.
 [Getting Started with Azure ML Notebooks and Microsoft Sentinel](https://nbviewer.org/github/Azure/Azure-Sentinel-Notebooks/blob/master/A%20Getting%20Started%20Guide%20For%20Azure%20Sentinel%20ML%20Notebooks.ipynb)

 ## Review